What's New in V11.5?

-Here you will find everything you need to know about how Aspire has evolved through the past iterations and also everything included in the latest release - version 10!
+Here you will find everything you need to know about how Aspire has evolved through the past iterations and also everything included in the latest version 11.5 release.

-To upgrade your software from a previous version or from one of our other products (Cut2D or VCarve), simply click on the ‘Upgrade to V10’ button below to be redirected to your V&CO customer portal.
+To upgrade your software from a previous version or to Aspire from one of our other products (Cut2D or VCarve), simply click on the ‘Upgrade to V11.5’ button below to be redirected to your V&Co customer portal.
 Once you've logged in, follow the instructions within your account to upgrade your software.
 Version 11.5 is a free upgrade to all version 11 customers.

 Click on the versions below to find out what new features have been added